gperretta/unicocampania-redesign/README.md

 <h1> Unico Campania App - A first approach to app redesign </h1>

-Redesign of the UnicoCampania app, where I've decided to design a clean and easy-to-use solution to give you access to your tickets in just one tap.
+Redesign of the UnicoCampania app, in which I've decided to design a clean and easy-to-use solution to give you access to your tickets in just one tap.

 <h2> Project goal </h2>

-This solo-project was practical exercise to dive deeper into the Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/guidelines/overview/) and native components at the Apple Developer Academy, learner program 22/23.
+This solo-project was a practical exercise to dive deeper into the Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/guidelines/overview/) and native components at the Apple Developer Academy, learner program 22/23.

 <h2> Technologies </h2>